echoCTF/echoCTF.RED/docs/ARCHITECTURE.md

 * develop each target with the premise that it has its own IP and FQDN.
 The platform takes care at starting up the targets with the required options.

+* avoid using `VOLUME` in your containers, as these can leave traces behind, even after restart

 ## vpn
 The vpn server is responsible for providing access to the targets through